SlimeDog/CityWorld/README.md

     - Materials_For_LightPosts: SPRUCE_FENCE
     - Materials_For_LightPostBases: STONE
 - Add `cityworld reload` command
+  - Accessible from the console
+  - Accessible in-game with  permission `cityworld.command.reload`
 - Separate building floor materials from ceiling materials
   - `Materials_For_BuildingCeilings` will continue to populate the perimeter of each floor (every four levels)
   - `Materials_For_BuildingFloors` will populate the interior of each floor